 Different schools involve parents at different levels in the BIP process.
 They might only ask you to agree to let them do an FBA and to sign off on a BIP.
 Or they might ask you a lot of questions about what your child’s behavior looks like at home so that they can identify needs and triggers or causes.
 You and your child have the right to ask questions and share your opinions about how the plan will work.
 After all, you are the biggest expert on your child and will probably have a lot of ideas.

-If you need help working with your child’s school to get a BIP that is right for your child, you can get help from the Texas Behavior Support person at your regional education service center (ESC).
+If you need help working with your child’s school to get a BIP that is right for your child, you can get help from the TIER trainer at your regional education service center (ESC).
 Learn more about ESCs and other government-funded organizations that can help your child and family on our [Government-Funded Organizations page.](link to: Government-Funded Organizations page).
 If your child’s school doesn’t seem to be following the BIP, see our page on Your Child’s Right to a Public Education for ideas on what to do.

 Sometimes your child’s BIP just isn’t working as well as everyone planned.
 There are a few reasons why this could happen: